Cruise, GM's robotaxi service, suspends all driverless operations nationwide – KION546

 According to an Oct.
 20 letter that was made public Thursday, since beginning this probe the NHSTA has received five other reports of Cruise AVs unexpectedly breaking with no obstacles ahead.
 Each case involved AVs operating without human supervision and resulted in rear-end collisions.

-“We welcome NHTSA’s questions related to our safety record and operations,” Cruise spokesperson Hannah Lindow said in a statement sent to The Associated Press Friday.
+“We welcome NHTSA’s questions related to our safety record and operations,” Cruise spokesperson Hannah Lindow said in a statement Friday.
 “We have cooperated with each of their requests to date as part of the ongoing investigation process and will continue doing so.”